 - Boxer Bounce: Get started by matching your bounce to the beat of the music.

-- 1s and 2s: As you throw these punches, remember to snap your thumbs down and use your whole body to generate power.
+- Jabs (1) and Crosses (2): As you throw jabs and crosses, remember to snap your thumbs down and use your whole body to generate power.

 - Jump Rope: "I don't care if you're on one leg or the other, just have some fun with it," Blackwell says.